legalvenom/chrome_extension_bookmark/README.md

 ## Overview

-This Chrome extension allows users to bookmark timestamps in YouTube videos.
+This Chrome extension allows users to bookmark multiple timestamps in YouTube videos.
 Additional features include auto-pause functionality when switching tabs or minimizing the browser, and the ability to edit bookmark names.

 ## Key Features